thefrontside/graphgen/www/docs/usage/faker.md

 recipe is easy to follow and will have you generating "massive amounts of fake data" in no time.

-The strategy is three fold.
 First we will collect all of the generation methods in the entire Faker library as and put them under the `@faker/` namespace, and second, we'll make a very common list of patterns for accessing those methods.
 Here's our faker generator:

 ``` javascript
 import { faker as globalFaker, Faker } from "@faker-js/faker";